cudoventures/cudos-builders/tools-bash/launcher/readme.md

 # Config

+**Place all of the validators' genesises, obtained by successful execution of the constructor script, in ./launcher/genesises folder.**

-All of the config files are in ./laucher/config folder.
+All of the config files are in ./launcher/config folder.

 **Important: Do not leave any comments in any .env file**